dattodroid/thingworx-executor-extension/README.md

 # ThingWorx Service Executor extension

 This extension allows to define synchonous Script Services that will be executed in their own thread.
-It was created to run the Script Services within its own transaction and workaround ThingWorx automatic transaction handling.
+It was created to run a Script Service within its own transaction and workaround ThingWorx automatic transaction handling.

 ### Key capabilities